MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Set-SPWordConversionServiceApplication.md

 ```

 ### -ConversionTimeout
-Specifies the time, in minutes, after which a conversion that is marked InProgress is confirmed to be still running each time the timer job runs and, if necessary, the conversion is restarted.
+Specifies the time, in minutes, after which a conversion that is marked InProgress is confirmed to be still running each time the timer job runs and if necessary, the conversion is restarted.
 The default value is 5.

 The type must be a valid integer in the range from 1 to 60.